Our admissions team will help you with your questions!

 Ecology and Population Genetics (ECOGEN), Master of Science (2 years)

 High quality research as a basis for ecology and genetics of endangered species.
 Shanghai Ranking´s Global Ranking of Academic Subjects 2020: #151–200 Biological Sciences, #201–300 Ecology

 Combination of field work in the arctic and subarctic and in old-growth boreal forests and mires as well as molecular lab work

-International master’s degree programme in Ecology and Population Genetics (ECOGEN) is a two-year programme concentrating on conservation issues and population genetics of endangered animals and plants.
-The programme will give you relevant skills and core knowledge of the latest methods and tools in
+International master’s degree programme in Ecology and Population Genetics (ECOGEN) is a two-year programme focusing on conservation issues and population genetics of animals and plants.
+The programme will give you relevant skills and core knowledge of the latest methods and tools in:

 - molecular ecology

 - distribution history of plants and their phylogeography

 The two-year programme has two specialisation options:

 Optional courses make it possible to widen your expertise into:

 The master's programme is based on high quality and productive research in the fields of evolutionary ecology and genetics.
 The unit's research groups study e.g. population, conservation and evolutionary ecology based on long-term population studies; population genomics of wildlife (e.g. large mammals and birds) and domestic animals; genomics and transcriptomics of plant-microbe interactions; biodiversity, genomics and behaviour of nsects; genomics of environmental adaptation as well as global change ecology encompassing both herbivore-plant-soil interactions and biogeochemical and water cycles.